The theoretical description of the transverse momentum spectra: a unified model: STATISTICAL APPROACH TO THERMAL QGP SYSTEMS

 For low-\pt part of the spectra (corresponding to ``soft sector"), methods described above and their variants have been used extensively to study the spectra.
 However, particle production in high \pt regime is dominated by hard QCD scattering processes, and corresponding spectra follow a power law.
 It is difficult to explain these two regions of the spectra using a single probability distribution function.
 Hence, several two-component models have been devised to explain the full range of the spectra.
-However, it is difficult to characterize the transition point between the two functions.
+However, it is difficult to determine the clear boundary between the two regions of the spectra \cite{Tawfik:2019wze}.
 Notably, we intend to find a master distribution function which describes the whole region of \pte-spectra (both soft and hard part) in a unified manner.

-Although the Tsallis approach takes care of the generalization upto some extent \cite{De:2007zza}, it has been shown in a recent paper \cite{Si:2017cyg} that the Tsallis distribution, in its purest form, can describe only the low-\pt range of the spectra, which belongs to the particles produced in soft excitation process.
+Although the Tsallis approach takes care of the generalization upto some extent \cite{De:2007zza}, it has been shown in a recent paper \cite{Si:2017cyg, Tawfik:2019wze} that the Tsallis distribution, in its purest form, can describe only the low-\pt range of the spectra, which belongs to the particles produced in soft excitation process.
 In Ref.~\cite{Azmi:2015xqa, Cirto:2014sra}, compatibility of Tsallis statistics with \pte-spectra at large transverse momenta has been established in $pp$ collision, however, apparent deviation from the data is observed in the higher momentum range of the spectra of particles produced in the heavy-ion collision as can be seen in the figures.
 Some efforts are being made to modify Tsallis statistics to explain the hard part of the spectra \cite{Wong:2013sca, Wong:2014uda}, however, search for a consistent framework to explain the spectra is still an open question.

 Since perturbative QCD can be used to describe hard scattering processes, it is possible to extract the form of \pte-spectra at these regions.
 And, the calculations suggest that the spectra will have the form of inverse power law which is expressed as \cite{Si:2017cyg,Arnison:1982ed,Wong:2012zr,Biyajima:2016fpb,Michael:1976pz,Michael:1977hx}: